ClairBerlin/clair-stack/Readme.md

 The following environment variables determine the core setup:

-* `DOCKER_CONTEXT`: the docker context to use
+* `DOCKER_CONTEXT`: The docker context to use.
-* `DOCKER_STACK_DEPLOY_ARGS`: optinal additional arguments to `docker stack deply`, mainly used to add extension files, e.g., `DOCKER_STACK_DEPLOY_ARGS="-c docker-compose.dev.yml"
+* `DOCKER_STACK_DEPLOY_ARGS`: Optinal additional arguments to `docker stack deply`, mainly used to add extension files; e.g., `DOCKER_STACK_DEPLOY_ARGS="-c docker-compose.dev.yml".
-* `CLAIR_DOMAIN`: the domain used by Traefik and Django to configure their routes (`localhost`, `clair-ev.de` or similar)
+* `CLAIR_DOMAIN`: The domain used by Traefik and Django to configure their routes (`localhost`, `clair-ev.de` or similar).

 The remaining variables are used to configure the environments of the individual services.

 ## Secrets

-Some of the containers depend on various credentials, e.g., to access the TTN applications.
+Some of the containers depend on various credentials; e.g., to access the TTN applications.
 We use [docker secrets](https://docs.docker.com/engine/swarm/secrets/) to securely transmit and store these credentials.
 All secrets are meant to be placed in files in the `secrets` subdirectory.
 The secrets in use can be found in the `secrets` sections of the `docker-compose(.X).yml` files.

 The `secrets` subdirectory is ignored by git. **Never commit any secrets to a git repository!**

 ## Development setup

-To set up the Clair backend for development on your local machine, proceed as follows.
+To set up the Clair backend for development on your local machine, proceed as follows:

 1. Install [docker](https://www.docker.com/get-started)
 2. Activate swarm mode: